CHHSAdmin/ndoch-2016/CommunityHealthNeeds.md

-##Community Health Needs and Priorities Solution
+# Community Health Needs and Priorities Solution

-**Calling all innovators to harness data and technology to develop a concept or a tool that would allow communities to build an evolving list/dialogue with their government about health and wellbeing needs and priorities**
+Calling all innovators to harness data and technology to develop a concept or a tool that would allow communities to build an evolving list/dialogue with their government about health and wellbeing needs and priorities**

-**THE CHALLENGE:**
+## The Challenge

 Imagine a place where government can leverage data and information from communities and external partners while enabling discussions,